dokwork/Mockito-Sugar/README.md

         assert(list.take(5) == (1 to 5).toList)
     }
     ```
-    Arguments for functions will be arguments of the method which answer used for.
+    Arguments for functions will be the same arguments of the method which answer used for.

 * Provides [scalatest](http://www.scalatest.org)'s like matchers for mock verification:
     ```scala